Mary Landrieu: Elections

 Landrieu was elected in 1996 to the U.S. Senate seat previously held by John Bennett Johnston, Jr. of Shreveport after winning a close and controversial runoff election.
 (The runoff election is what other states would call "the general election" of a federal seat.)
 She defeated state Representative Woody Jenkins of Baton Rouge.
 Landrieu narrowly won re-election in 2002.
 She defeated state Election Commissioner Suzanne Haik Terrell of New Orleans.
-Some experts and pundits had considered Landrieu as a possible running mate for presidential candidate John Kerry in the 2004 election before he selected then- Senator John Edwards of North Carolina.
-In 2004 Landrieu became Louisiana's senior senator upon the retirement of John Breaux, who was replaced by Republican David Vitter.
+Some experts and pundits had considered Landrieu as a possible running mate for presidential candidate John Kerry in the 2004 election before he selected then-Senator John Edwards of North Carolina.
+In 2004 Landrieu became Louisiana's senior senator upon the retirement of John Breaux, who was succeeded by Republican David Vitter.

 In 2008, she won a relatively comfortable 52% to 46% re-election to a third term in a race against her challenger, state Treasurer John Neely Kennedy.
 He was a former Democrat who switched to the Republican Party in 2007.

 Landrieu sought re-election in 2014.
 Former President Bill Clinton campaigned on her behalf in Louisiana.
 While Landrieu garnered 42% of the vote she fell short of the 50.1% required for re-election.
 She was defeated in the December 6, 2014, runoff election by her Republican opponent, Congressman Bill Cassidy, by a 56% to 44% margin.

 Tenure

-In 2002, she voted for the Iraq Resolution, and in 2003, she issued a statement indicating that, "The time for diplomacy has ended."
+In 2002, she voted for the Iraq Resolution, and in 2003 she issued a statement indicating that, "The time for diplomacy has ended."
 She voted for the Class Action Fairness Act of 2005 and the Protection of Lawful Commerce in Arms Act.

 In 2005, Landrieu sponsored a resolution, which the Senate passed in an unprecedented action, to formally apologize for its repeated failure in the early twentieth century to pass anti-lynching legislation.
 The Senate Southern white Democrats had filibustered the Dyer bill in 1922 and two other bills that passed the House.
 She held high-profile hearings on the mistakes of the Federal Emergency Management Agency (FEMA) in the wake of hurricanes Katrina and Rita in 2005.

 Subsequent to the 2006 mid-term elections, in which the Democratic Party gained control of both houses of Congress, Landrieu announced (along with Republican Olympia Snowe of Maine) the formation of the "Common Ground Coalition", a group of moderate senators of both parties, with the goal of finding bipartisan consensus on legislative matters.

 Landrieu voted to raise the estate tax exemption to $5 million in 2008, but voted against repeal of the estate tax in 2006.

-On December 15, 2008, it was announced that Landrieu would become chairwoman of the Senate Committee on Small Business and Entrepreneurship for the 111th Congress when former Chairman John Kerry left to lead the Senate Foreign Relations Committee, previously headed by Vice President-elect Joe Biden.
+On December 15, 2008, it was announced that Landrieu would become chairwoman of the Senate Small Business and Entrepreneurship Committee for the 111th Congress when former Chairman John Kerry left to lead the Senate Foreign Relations Committee, previously headed by Vice President-elect Joe Biden.